meffre-q/quentinmeffre.fr/_posts/2017-01-29-ret_to_libc.md

 title: "[ROP] Ret to LibC"
 categories: [pwn]
 tags: [pwn, ROP]
-description: How to bypass NX/ASLR protections using "ret to LibC" attacks on a x64 Linux system.
+description: How to bypass NX/ASLR protections using "ret to LibC" attack on a x86 Linux system.
 ---

 Tools: